Runinho/thi-timetable/README.md

 npm start
 ```

 The project was created with [create-react-app](https://github.com/facebook/create-react-app).

-The development server is used as proxy for request to https://www3.primuss.de/stpl.
+## Why does the Website have to send data to the server?
+Browsers does not allow Cross Origin Requests.
+Requests to [https://www3.primuss.de/stpl/login.php](https://www3.primuss.de/stpl/login.php) need to be proxyed or CORS localy enabled in the browser.
+For more information see: [developer.mozilla.org/en-US/docs/Web/HTTP/CORS](https://www3.primuss.de/stpl/login.php)